karin0018/ustc.code/README.md

-# ustc.code
+# ustc - code

-study in ustc；
-Here include some experiments about datascience.
+- It includes some experiments about datascience.